-Classes usually take place twice a week at the cost of $15 per hour.
-As a not-for-profit organization, we keep our classes affordable by adjusting our rate to our true expenses and asking families to commit for the school year.
-A class will be confirmed once the minimum enrollment of 5 students per class is met for the school year.
+As a not-for-profit organization, we keep our classes affordable by adjusting our rate to our expenses and asking families to commit for the school year.
+A class will be confirmed once the minimum enrollment per class is met.

 We also rely on parents volunteers to keep the organization running.
 Contact us to inquire about volunteer opportunities.